-A new review suggests that PSA screening is associated with a significant reduction in the risk of death from prostate cancer.
+Prostate-specific antigen screening is linked with a considerable reduction in the risk of death from prostate cancer, suggests a new review.

 The findings oppose current guidelines from the United States Preventive Services Task Force (USPSTF), which advise against prostate-specific antigen (PSA) screening for prostate cancer due to lack of evidence that it lowers the risk of death from the disease.